- Parents Home

 Medicines (called immunosuppressants, or anti-rejection medicines) help to control this reaction.
 In a sense, they trick the body into accepting the new liver.
 Taking them can make your child more likely to get infections, especially in the days right after surgery.
 So keep your child away from sick people, and have everyone at home wash their hands well and often.

 The risk of rejection is greatest in the first few weeks after transplant surgery.
-But the body never completely accepts the new liver.
+But the body rarely completely accepts the new liver.
 So anti-rejection medicines are taken for life.

-Usually, the amount of immunosuppressants taken is reduced as the body gets used to the new liver.
+Usually, the amount of immunosuppressant medicine taken is reduced as the body gets used to the new liver.
 Rarely, the body refuses to accept the new liver and another transplant is needed.

 Almost all kids who have liver transplants live normal, healthy lives after they recover from surgery.

 It's very important for you and your child to do everything possible to keep the new liver healthy.
-Make sure that your child takes all medicines as directed, and encourage him or her to get plenty of rest, exercise regularly, and eat well.
+Make sure that your child takes all medicines as directed, and encourage them to get plenty of rest, exercise regularly, and eat well.